Warning: To complete electrical works you must comply with Electrical Regulations – Click here for more information.

 Firstly, if you are lucky enough to be designing your kitchen from scratch the wiring can be put into the wall/ceiling first.
 This will allow you to run the cables to the exact position you need in order to fit the lights.
-You will need help from our projects on how to cut and fill chases in walls for cables and fitting wall lights.
+You will need help from our projects on how to cut and fill chases in walls for cables and also our fitting wall lights project.

 For a full understanding of what you are embarking on when fitting lights to kitchen units, it is also a good idea to read our project on light circuits.

 Lighting under kitchen units is preferred by a great many cooks as it is not directly above the head and therefore does not cast shadows over the work you are doing.